 A residence don is a student staff member and is generally a former RA.
 Dons provide residence advisors with support, mentorship and guidance in their unit teams.

 A don is a key member in the development of the living/learning environment of a residence, serving to address the needs and concerns of the first-year students.

 Dons work to facilitate programs that can enhance the experience of their residents.
 Areas such as academics, social, personal development, safety and diversity are explored through a variety of residence and floor activities.

-The don of the floor on which your son or daughter resides can be contacted through the building’s residence manager (see above).
+The don of the floor on which your son or daughter resides can be contacted through the building’s Residence Life Coordinator (see above).

 Academic & Leadership Programmer (ALP)

 An ALP is an upper-year student who performs the role of a traditional RA or Don.

 ALPs receive additional training in academic areas such as learning skills, study methods and campus resources.
 They are available for study advice, time management tips, and all academic programs conducted in residence.

 Academic programmers oversee building-wide activities such as breakfast clubs, study relays, guest speakers (visiting professors), “What’s your Major” events, and trivia contests.